How To Publish Public Domain Books on Amazon – The Candid Cashflow Podcast – Episode 46

 If you get thumped with a copyright dispute that goes to court, you could be charged with infringement like Moppet Books.
 They decided to create picture books for kids based on classics from Jane Austen, Ernest Hemingway, and more.
 They ended up with 9 counts of copyright infringement to be exact.

 Let me put it in perspective for you.
 When Amazon launched Kindle in 2008, they imported tens of thousands of books from the public domain to be available for free on their platform.
-This was one of their main marketing strategies, and it worked!
+This was one of their key marketing strategies, and it worked!

 There is NOTHING new under the sun, my friends.